matthewfeickert/talk-cms-analysis-tools-task-force/talk.md

 - .large[An enabling technology for .bold[reinterpretation]] (`pyhf` + RECAST)

 ---
-# Call for work: pyhf and Combine interop
+# Call to action: pyhf and Combine interoperability

 .kol-1-3[
-- Long standing question: Is it possible for Combine users to use pyhf?
+- Long standing (2018) question: Is it possible for [Combine](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/) users to use pyhf?
 - How to translate between Combine and HistFactory models?
-- Fun fact!: It was actually Lindsey Gray who asked me about this first when I was [presenting at the US LUA 2018 meeting](https://matthewfeickert.github.io/talk-US-LUA-2018/index.html).
-Thanks Lindesy!
+- ...or, what is needed in a HistFactory v2 spec to be an acceptable alternative for Combine?
+- The pyhf dev team wants to work to make this happen!
 ]
 .kol-2-3[
 .center.width-100[[![combine_github_issue](figures/combine_github_issue.png)](https://github.com/scikit-hep/pyhf/issues/344)]
+Fun fact!
+It was Lindsey Gray who first asked about this possibility when Matthew was [presenting at the US LUA 2018 meeting](https://matthewfeickert.github.io/talk-US-LUA-2018/index.html?p=talk.md#1).
+Thanks Lindesy!
 ]

 ---
-# Call for work
+# Call to action

 .kol-1-2[
 - At [publication of statistical models workshop](https://indico.cern.ch/event/1088121/) Andrew Gilbert (CMS Combine team dev) gave suggestions for starting places